Esophageal atresia is closely related to tracheo-esophageal fistula and can be divided into1:

 Pipkin classification is the most commonly used classification for femoral head fractures, which are uncommon but are associated with hip dislocations.

-type I: fracture distal to the fovea capitis, a small fracture not involving the weightbearing surface
+type I: fracture inferior to the fovea capitis, a small fracture not involving the weightbearing surface

 Placental grading (Grannum classification) refers to an ultrasound grading system of the placenta based on its maturity.
 This primarily affects the extent of calcifications.
 In some countries, the use of placental grading has fallen out of obstetric practice due to a weak correlation with advers...